NLP-Casey-Harris-Wood-Project/nlp-project/README.md

 <b><u><i>Project Description:</i></u></b>

-Utilizing Web-Scraping techniques on Github NLP repository's README that have the majority of the code as Python or HTML, create a classification model that accurately predicts the predominant coding language used within each repository.
+Utilizing Web-Scraping techniques on Github NLP repository's README that have the majority of the code as Python or HTML, we will create a classification model that accurately predicts the predominant coding language used within each repository.
 This is important to see if there is any pattern of vocabulary usage that tends to dictate the predominant coding language.

 <!-- - Briefly describe the project goal, dataset, and problem statement. -->